spilman6/courses/pages/modern-javascript/higher-order-functions.md

 console.log(petNames)
 ```

-> [!Important] The `reduce` method always returns a single value.
+> [!NOTE] The `reduce` method always returns a single value.
 This value can be a number, string, object, or array.

 Let's continue working with Reduce.
 In this video we will use the `reduce` method to mimic the `map`, and `filter` methods.